 Because of new NYS Immunization requirements, DRS and SKA require ALL (Grades 9-12) students to submit updated physical exam records, INCLUDING updated immunization records.
 CAMP FORMS ARE NOT PERMITTED.

 ****Also, any student participating in a sport must have a current physical on file before tryouts.

-Screenings done throughout the year include: vision, hearing, and scoliosis.
+- SKA: Screenings done throughout the year include: vision and hearing.
 You will be advised if further follow up is necessary.

 Any child with a contagious illness must be excluded from school.
 Please notify the office of illnesses such as chicken pox, strep throat, lice, flu, mononucleosis, and any other non-contagious significant illness.

 No medication may be given in school unless a medication permission form is filled out and signed by you and your doctor.
 Medication must be in a labeled prescription container.
 Tylenol and Advil can not be dispensed unless the student brings into the Health Office in an original sealed bottle with their name on it!!
 If your child carries an inhaler, Epipen or insulin, all appropriate orders must be completed and signed by you and your physician.
 If your child has any serious allergies please make sure that you and your doctor complete the food allergy care plan.
 Please keep the health office informed of any medication that your child takes at home.

 Please make sure to include all necessary emergency contacts as well as physician’s name and phone number.
 Every effort will be made to contact you in the event of an emergency.

 Please submit all forms online using the DDC Medical Module.
 Log onto the DDC parent portal (https://ddc.halb.org/portal) with your username and password that you used for report cards and/or from your initial application process.
 (If you have forgotten your password click forgot user name and password.
 The password and username will be sent to you).